chronicleprotocol/documentation/docs/validators/upgrading.md

 <summary>Upgrading manually (`helm upgrade`)</summary>

 ## Upgrading manually (`helm upgrade`)
-If you are upgrading from 0.3.x to 0.3.y, simply updating the chart version will suffice:
+If you are upgrading between patch releases of the chart, simply updating the chart version will suffice:

 ```
 ssh <SERVER_IP>